baidubce/terraform-provider-baiducloud/website/docs/r/ccev2_instance_group.html.markdown

 page_title: "BaiduCloud: baiducloud_ccev2_instance_group"
 sidebar_current: "docs-baiducloud-resource-ccev2_instance_group"
 description: |-
-  Use this resource to create a CCEv2 Instance Group.
+  Use this resource to create a CCEv2 InstanceGroup.
 ---

 # baiducloud_ccev2_instance_group

-Use this resource to create a CCEv2 Instance Group.
+Use this resource to create a CCEv2 InstanceGroup.

 ~> **NOTE:** The create/update/delete operation of ccev2 does NOT take effect immediately，maybe takes for several minutes.